Variational quantum algorithms on cat qubits: Numerical Experiments

 \subsubsection{Results analysis}

-The idea is to observe how the introduction of noise into the quantum circuit of the algorithm has an impact on its optimized solution and to analyse in theses conditions the influence of the size of the graph ($n \in [4;10]$), the number of layers ($L \in [1;10]$) and the noise strength ($p \in [10^{-9};10^{-1}]$).
-For the sake of simplicity, we fix the number of qubits to 5 in the main text~\footnote{Complete data can be made available upon reasonable request.}.
+The idea is to observe how the introduction of noise into the quantum circuit of the algorithm has an impact on its optimized solution and to analyse in theses conditions the influence of the size of the graph ($n \in [4;9]$), the number of layers ($L \in [1;10]$) and the noise strength ($p \in [10^{-9};10^{-1}]$).
+For the sake of simplicity, we fix the number of qubits to 5 in the main text.

 We execute different series of simulations by varying these parameters.
 In order to make sure we do not work on particular graphs, each configuration is averaged on 100 randomly generated graphs of the same size, connecting each pair of vertices with probability $0.6$.
 We can then observe the final cost function value after convergence in different setups.